-After his sterling performance at the 75th Commemoration of D-Day, the news media pondered if Trump really meant what he read from the teleprompter.
-When asked about this, one legislator even suggested Trump seemed emotionally moved by the experience.
+After his sterling performance at the 75th Commemoration of D-Day, the news media debated if Trump really meant what he read from the teleprompter.
+When asked about this, one legislator suggested Trump seemed emotionally moved by the experience.

-I understand holding out hope Trump will change – just as I understand why a battered spouse keeps returning to her abuser.
+I understand holding out hope Trump will change, just as I understand why a battered spouse keeps returning to an abuser.
 But to expect Trump to change after one event is like expecting a person w/ cancer to cure himself by sheer force of will.
-If it was that easy, Trump would have changed already.
+If it were that easy, Trump would have changed already.

 Trump’s conduct over the last 2 years has provided ample opportunity to explain his behavior to the public.
 The news media could have brought in “panels of experts” in mental health just as they’ve done with lawyers and security analysts.
-These experts can differentiate between psychosis and maladaptive behavior, explain how psychiatric disorders are diagnosed and what treatments are effective with what diagnoses.
-They need not prognosticate, (which is less than many legal or security analysts do).
+These experts can differentiate between psychosis and maladaptive behavior, explain how psychiatric disorders are diagnosed and what treatments are effective with each disorder.
+Mental health experts need not prognosticate, (even though legal consultants and security analysts do this all the time).

 By doing so, the news media will also legitimize and destigmatize mental illness for millions of Americans.